Z3ZEL/products/PixelArtUvMapper/Classes.md

 ```csharp
     public virtual Color getPixelAt(PAUM_MapData data,Texture2D layer, int x, int y)
 ```
 > Return the operation to apply to the pixel at the given position.
 This method will be call for each pixel of the texture to map when you will build the layer.
 Don't call this method directly, it is used internally by the plugin.
+But override it to create your own operation.

 __Input__